jlinoff/pam/README.md

 1. A record can be created in the application by clicking or tapping the "New Record" menu option,
 2. A record can be created in the application by cloning an existing record or
-3. A record can be created outside of the application by editing javascript.
+3. A record can be created outside of the application by editing a JSON record file.

 All three approaches will be discussed below in more detail.